Unit 2 – World at War: Lasting Legacy

 Organized crime had been in the United States well before the 18th Amendment created the Prohibition Era in the 1920s.
 By making alcohol illegal, however, Prohibition did create a new and easily exploited market.
 Thus, making organized crime, well more organized, more wealthy, more powerful, and hard to police.
 Even after the Prohibition experiment was over, these gangsters still wheeled extraordinary power and wealth.
 That power often influenced police, government officials, judges, and politicians.
 Their power, especially the Mafias, was often too much for even the F.B.I.
 Director, J. Edgar Hoover.
 It wasn't until the 1960s, and the Attorney General, Robert F. Kennedy's relentless crusade against the Mafia, often disagreeing with J. Edgar Hoover, that organized crime would face fierce pushback.
 During President John F. Kennedy's short tenure, convictions against the Mafia and other organized crime members rose 800 percent.
 Organized crime still exists today, but it often looks very different and well, less organized.
 The debate on whether it is more or less powerful still persists, but you must decide on how powerful.
 If you need help deciding, try Moving Forward: Frequently Asked Questions.

 Directions: Decide between the Italian, Irish, Jewish, or African-American gangsters (below) and then select one individual to research.
-Each of the names below are links to the Biography Channel or Blackpast.org with short biographies and videos or articles from various websites.
+Each of the names below are links to the Biography Channel or Blackpast.org with short biographies, videos, or articles from various websites.
 If you need further information, please check the Organized Crime Resources below and search on your own.
 Then answer all of the discussion questions below in your COMP books.
 Each student will be presenting their findings in class, so be prepared.

 The Italian Mafia (Sicilian: for The Bold Ones)